 What grade am I getting?
 How do I see the grades?

 Log in to Moodle, and on the main page, in the Administration block, click on Grades.
-You will see listed scores for all assignments, even though Study Guides are not counted toward your total.
-Only those in the "graded" category are counted.
-At the bottom you'll see a number, a percentage and a letter in bold.
-This is your grade so far based on what has been done so far.
+These are your grades so far based on what has been done so far.

-See the Grading tab in your class for all information about how grades are determined.
+See the Grading policies page in your class for all information about how grades are determined.

 What is plagiarism and why do I get 0 points if I do it?